djordjijeK/data-structures/README.md

 ## [6.
 Binary Search Tree](src/main/java/BinarySearchTree.java)

-**Binary Search Tree (BST)** is a rooted binary tree data structure whose internal nodes each store a key greater than all the keys in the node’s left subtree and less than those in its right subtree.
+**Binary Search Tree (BST)** is a rooted binary tree data structure whose internal nodes store a key greater than all the keys in the node’s left subtree and less than those in its right subtree.
 Binary search trees allow binary search for fast lookup, addition and removal of elements.

 <p align="center">